tinacms/tina-self-hosted-demo/README.md

 # Deploying to Vercel

 This demo is configured to use NextAuth for authentication.
 A Credentials provider using [Vercel KV](https://vercel.com/docs/storage/vercel-kv) is provided by default, but other
-NextAuth providers can be used as well other auth solutions.
+NextAuth providers can be used, as well other auth solutions.

 ### Setting up Vercel KV